kexiZeroing/kexiZeroing.github.io/src/posts/js-string-array-object.md

 Object is similar to Map, and Objects have been used as Maps historically; however, there are important differences that make using a Map preferable in certain cases:
 - The keys of an Object are String and Symbol, whereas they can be any value for a Map, including functions, objects, and any primitive.
 - The keys in Map are ordered while keys added to object are not.
 Thus, when iterating over it, a Map object returns keys in order of insertion.
 - You can get the size of a Map easily with the `size` property, while the number of properties in an Object must be determined manually.
+(A Map is iterable, whereas a objects is not iterable.)

 ```js
 var myMap = new Map();